hypothe/AI4RO2_E/script/README.md

 This script can be used to generate a pddl problem file fully compatible with the "APE full" domain (aka using actions, processes and events implementing the full specifics of the assignment).

-The required input varaibles for this script are:
+The optinal input arguments of this script are:
-- the number of available waiters.
-- the number of drinks per table.
-- the number of hot drinks per table.

-If launched with no parameters, the scripts generate a default test problem.

-Optional arguments:
 - *-f*: problem name and path
 - *-w*: number of waiters
 - *-d*: number of total drinks per table
 - *-t*: number of hot drinks per table
 - *-g*: GUI trigger for a user friendy inputs insertion

+If launched with no parameters, the scripts generate a default test problem.

 ### run.py